What Musk’s past tweets reveal about Twitter’s next owner

 As the CEO of Tesla and SpaceX, Musk uses his Twitter account to make business announcements and promote his enterprises.
 He muses about technology and trade, but has also posted jokes about women’s breasts and once compared Canada’s prime minister to Hitler.
 He regularly weighs in on global events, as he did in March 2020 when he tweeted that “The coronavirus pandemic is dumb.”

+On Tuesday Musk used Twitter to criticize one of the platform’s top executives and an attorney, in one case in a reply to a far-right activist who promoted the discredited conspiracy theory that pizza parlors around the U.S. were being used to traffic children.

+Musk’s tweets were followed by a wave of harassment by other accounts that targeted both individuals.
+For Vijaya Gadde, an 11-year Twitter employee who heads up the company’s legal, policy and trust divisions, the harassment included racist and misogynistic attacks, in addition to calls for Musk to fire her.

-He’s also used the account to punch back at critics, such as when he calleda diver working to rescue boys trapped in a cave in Thailand a “pedo,” short for pedophile.
-The diver had previously criticized Musk’s proposal to use a sub to rescue the boys.
+Musk has long used the megaphone of his Twitter account to punch back at critics or people he opposes, such as when he attacked a diver working to rescue boys trapped in a cave in Thailand by calling him a “pedo,” short for pedophile.
+The diver had previously mocked Musk’s proposal to use a sub to rescue the boys.
 Musk, who won a defamation suit filed by the diver, later said he never intended “pedo” to be interpreted as “pedophile.”

 A few years ago, after software engineer Cher Scarlett criticized Musk’s handling of the cave incident, the tech billionaire fired back and she was soon being harassed by dozens of Musk’s online fans.
 He later deleted the posts, but not before Scarlett had to lock down her account because she was receiving so many hateful messages.